Integrating Distributed Architectures in Highly Modular RL Libraries: Experiments

-We also use PyTorchRL to run several experiments on a number of PyBullet \cite{coumans2017pybullet} environments.
-It is common for RL agent to be bounded by single GPU memory, even when the machine has RAM memory and CPU resources available.
-Therefore, we design an experiment to test speed increases in a single machine using multiple GPU's.
-We use an off-policy Agent composed of our \emph{SAC}, \emph{ReplayBuffer} and \emph{OffPolicyActor} components and configure all architectures to have $4$ data collection Workers.
-We configure the \emph{Scheme} class to allow fitting $2$ Workers to each GPU, whether collection or gradient Workers.
-We define a single gradient Worker for all architectures except for RAPID and its gradient asynchronous version, async RAPID, with $2$.
-In any case, $3$ GPU are sufficient to fit the training architecture.
+We also validate the flexibility of our approach in several experiments on a number of PyBullet \cite{coumans2017pybullet} environments with a SAC-based agent.
+It is common for RL agents to be bounded by single GPU memory, even when the machine has RAM memory and CPU resources available.
+However, employing a worker-based approach enables the allocation of distinct workers to different GPUs.
+Therefore, we design an experiment to test speed increases in a single machine using multiple GPUs and experiment with schemes that have $2$ gradient Workers managing $2$ data collection workers each.
 We train each architecture $3$ times in each environment under consideration for 8h, using $3$ different random environment seeds and random parameter initialization in each case.
-Results are displayed in Figure \ref{fig.pybullet}.

-We hand-picked good performing hyperparameters for the single-threaded Agent and kept them constant throughout all architectures.
-Values can be found in the supplementary material.
-Note that since all architectures alter the original problem definition to some degree, the used hyperparameters offer no guarantee to be optimal.
-Still, we observe faster convergence to similar or superior reward values compared to the single-threaded experiment in almost all the cases.
+Results are displayed in Figure \ref{fig.atari}b.
+Hyperparameters can be found in the appendix material.
+We observe faster convergence to similar or superior reward values compared to the single-threaded experiment in almost all the cases.
 As the sole exception, architectures that introduce gradient asynchrony do not seem to improve the single-threaded training for the AntBulletEnv-v0, yet they do so for the HalfCheetahBulletEnv-v0 environment.
-Additionally, all architectures achieve training speed increases between $2.77$ and $3.64$ times that of the baseline.
+Additionally, all architectures achieve training speed increases between $2.77$ and $3.64$ times that of the single-threaded baseline.